 - Train employee on basic security practices – protecting their devices, using complex passwords that should be changed regularly

-- Develop and implement a disaster recovery and business continuity plan that will guide in recovery efforts in case of a data breach on a remote workstation
+- Develop and implement a disaster recovery and business continuity plan that will guide recovery efforts in case of a data breach on a remote workstation

 I am a cyber security professional with a passion for delivering proactive strategies for day to day operational challenges.
 I am excited to be working with leading cyber security teams and professionals on projects that involve machine learning & AI solutions to solve the cyberspace menace and cut through inefficiency that plague today’s business environments.